dangarmat/dangarmat.github.io/_posts/2018-06-12-NHL-Goalies.md

 ```
 ![goalies08](/images/goalies08.png)

 Ht vs GP shows some good separation.
-Save Percentage (SV%) doesn't do much except to separate out one "really bad" showing, a goalie who had 50% SV%.
+Save Percentage (SV%) doesn't do much except to separate out one "really bad" showing in green, a goalie who had 50% SV%.
 I'm not saying, as a sub- 5'11'' individual I could do better, but who is that?

 ```r
 goalies %>%